thingsdb/ThingsDocs/source/includes/_t_new_token.md

 "FXIxyVAJmtQ8o5GTU8yZxdsKrZC7TRijzZ71Kh5q"
 ```

 Adds a new token for a given user.
-An optional expiration date may be given after which the token cannot
+An optional expiration time may be given after which the token cannot
 be used anymore.
 Use [del_expired](#del_expired) to cleanup expired tokens.
-The expiration date may be
+The expiration time may be
-given as a UNIX time-stamp in seconds or a date-time string.
+given as a UNIX time-stamp in seconds or a date/time string.

-Some valid date strings:
+Some valid date/time strings:

 - `2021-01-01`
 - `2023-02-06 14:30`